zachxu65/workshop/client/readme.txt

 The client calls a service that gets data from localhost:8181.
 So there is a cross-origin issue.
 The server implements the cross-origin to allow the action.

-To run the example,  do the following:
+To run the example using node js server and communicate with the spring boot application in the spring-server project,  do the following:
   1. Run DemoApplication.java in the project spring-server as an application.
 This will make localhost:8181 work.
   2. Modify the file app/shared/car/car.service.ts.
 Change the line return this.http.get(this.API + '/mvcAngular/cars');